atlassian/react-sweet-state/docs/advanced/rehydration.md

 ##### Hydrate through a Container

-We have already seen this in use the `Container` chapter:
+We have already seen this in use in the `Container` chapter:

 ```js
 const CounterContainer = createContainer(Store, {